Cancellation, delayed opening, and/or early dismissal information

 - 12:15 p.m. - Jaworek, Kane and Richer elementary schools (grades K-4)

-SPECIAL EDUCATION TRANSPORTATION would be delayed or canceled in the same manner as that for other students unless the student is individually notified of another adjustment.
+SPECIAL EDUCATION TRANSPORTATION will be delayed or canceled in the same manner as that for other students unless the student is individually notified of another adjustment.

 Finally, although it is necessary that a procedure for emergency conditions exists, we encourage each parent/guardian to take responsibility to ensure the safety of his or her own child.
 School district decisions will be based on the welfare and safety of all children in the school system.
 If you, as the parent/guardian, believe that your child should stay home due to inclement weather conditions in your own neighborhood, please exercise your prerogative to keep your child at home.